timkendrick/recursive-copy/README.md

 ## Events

-The return value of the `copy` function also implements the `EventEmitter` interface, and emits the following events:
+The value returned by the `copy` function implements the `EventEmitter` interface, and emits the following events:

 | Event | Handler signature |
 | ----- | ----------------- |